chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

   association][24].
 - It's not [Post-Open][27]; I talked with Bruce yesterday, and if I understand it right, it really only represents producers.
-- I think an Ostrom-ian institution needs to run a platform, but I'm not sure any of the existing platforms ([GitHub Sponsors][28], [Thanks.dev][29]) can be shifted sufficiently.
+- An Ostrom-ian institution needs to provide accountability for money flow, but I'm not sure any of the existing platforms ([GitHub Sponsors][28], [Thanks.dev][29]) on their own is the right solution.
 - [OS Collective][26] probably comes closest; it's worth a conversation.
 My hunch is FOSS consumer representation is too weak.